 The Data Protection Act 1998 is a United Kingdom Act of Parliament which defines UK law on the processing of data on identifiable living people.
 It is the main piece of legislation that governs the protection of personal data in the UK.
+From 25 May 2018 the Data Protection Act will be replaced by the General Data Protection Regulation.

 Although the Act itself does not mention privacy, it was enacted to bring UK law into line with the European Directive of 1995 which required Member States to protect people's fundamental rights and freedoms and in particular their right to privacy with respect to the processing of personal data.
 In practice it provides a way for individuals to control information about themselves.
 Most of the Act does not apply to domestic use, for example keeping a personal address book.
 Anyone holding personal data for other purposes is legally obliged to comply with this Act, subject to some exemptions.